brycewray/hugo-site/content/posts/2019/03/mark-it-down.md

 I remember being unimpressed when I found the answer to that question.
 Boldfacing and italicizing by placing asterisks?
 Using pound signs---I wasn't yet calling them "hashes," despite having used Twitter since 2011[^Twitter]---to identify heading levels?
 What was with these people?
 If they wanted to use plain text and yet have formatting, why didn't they simply use HTML?[^jobhunt]

-[^Twitter]: My current account dates from 2014, but opened my original one---which I gave a mercy killing, let's just leave it at that---in 2011.
+[^Twitter]: My current account dates from 2014, but I opened my original one---which I gave a mercy killing, let's just leave it at that---in 2011.

 [^jobhunt]: On the other hand, I probably was just grumpy because I'd already realized my poor command of one particular programming language meant I wouldn't be able to solve those puzzles and, thus, my jobless 2015 was going to continue.
 I normally don't bother chasing jobs when I know it's likely I don't qualify for them, but I'd been out of work for nearly half a year and I figured it was worth a try.
 Modesty aside, I'm a quick study, so I knew I could rapidly pick up any necessary knowledge I didn't have at the outset.
 For some jobs, that works fine, especially if the applicant is fresh out of school, but it wasn't suitable for this particular one or this particular applicant. *C'est la guerre.*